shaziney/shaziney.github.io/essays/coding_standards.md

 ## Coding Standards

-Coding standards for a programming language have guidelines for the general style by which one should write code, practices one should follow, and methods one should use when writing code.
+Coding standards for a programming language have guidelines for the general style by which one should write code, practices one should follow, and methods one should use when writing it.
 Such guidelines may include rules with regards to conventions such as commenting, naming conventions, whitespace, indentation, et cetera.

 Similar to how grammar and spelling rules are needed for writing in English, coding standards are useful for writing in programming languages as well.
 Adherence to coding standards when programming creates consistency that makes for readability.
 This is particularly true when writing source code as part of a team or for a client.
 Different programmers may have an inclination to write code according to the conventions and standards of a programming language that they are accustomed to, and various programming languages have different coding standards.
 If such programmers needed to work together using a language that they be more or less familiar with, the use of coding standards is necessary.
 By writing in accordance to a standard, others are more likely able to understand what one has written, which is useful in the event that peer reviews for debugging is needed.
 In addition to being useful for readability, following coding standards may simply yield code that is more efficient and reliable.